 - Makes about 9-12 balls.

-Many of you have been requesting a simple, quick, on the go snack, so I hope you give these a try and if you do please tag me on Instagram @LiveSimplyNatural or, pin it on Pinterest for later.
+Many of you have been requesting a simple, quick, on-the-go snack, so I hope you give these a try.
+If you do please tag me on Instagram @LiveSimplyNatural or, pin it on Pinterest for later.
 I love seeing what you all are cooking up in the kitchen.
 Stay tuned for more healthy recipes!

 Chia seeds are a good source of vitamins such as vitamin C, thiamin, riboflavin, niacin, and vitamin E. Chia seeds have no cholesterol and are good sources of antioxidants.
 They contain very high concentrations of omega-3 fatty acids, which have many benefits in terms of healthy aging.
 The carbohydrates present in chia seeds are released slowly and are therefore ideal for diabetics.
 Chia seeds have a high amount of dietary fiber and protein.
 Some of the health benefits include controlling diabetes, lowering cholesterol levels, improving the digestive system, boosting heart health, and controlling hypertension, and they even contain anti-inflammatory properties.